jaianthv/UGCT-2021---Doctoral-school/UGCT_python_course.md

 ## ImageJ installation
 Although this is optional, but it can be good to have some quick feedback.
 Go to this [link](https://imagej.net/software/fiji/).
 Dowload the .zip file, extract and you are done.
 A plugin suitable for 3D analysis is MorphoLibJ under the plugin IJPB.
 To install this plug in, open imagej go to help --> press "update.." it will check for the updates and another window will appear.
 Press "Manage update sites".
 Under name find "FIJI", "3D imageJ suite" and "IJPB plugins"; and check the boxes on the left.
 Then close the current window and press "Apply changes" in the previous window and let it install, once done restart and imageJ is ready.
 You can open imageJ and under plugin check if you can see MorphLibJ.

+Now you are ready with everything needed for this course.
+In case you had any trouble during the installation, you ask the person in charge of the course or better ask google :) From the following sections the actual course begins starting with a brief description of different of various modules and function we use in python analysis.

 ## Description about different python modules